AbodeSodiq/Drug-Use-Analysis/README.md

 - Identify the top 20 most prescribed medications.
 - Analyze the prescription rate of each drug.
 - Maintain sustainability of drugs in the clinic without running out before the next request.
-- To reduce employees' health and well-being.
+- To improve employees' health and well-being.

 ## Importing of Data into R
 #### Raw data visualized to understand the nature of the data in Excel